parmes/solfec-1.0/README.md

 codes written in C/C++/Fortran.
 It includes mesh, convex polyhedra, sphere and allipsoid based shapes, linear elastic first order finite elements, pseudo-rigid and rigid kinematics, velocity based Signorini-Coulomb contact/impact law, and a parallel time stepping combined with a simple dynamic load balancing.
-Solfec has been developed as a part of research [3], and it is currently maintained, owing to its industrial use.
+Solfec has been developed as a part of research [3], and it is currently developed and maintained with support from the civil nuclear context int the UK.

 [1] J. J. Moreau.
 Numerical aspects of the sweeping process.
 CMAME, 177(3-4):329–349, 1999.
 [2] M. Jean.
 The non-smooth contact dynamics method.
 CMAME, 177(3-4):235–257, 1999.